If you made any changes in Pure these will be visible here soon.

 • Additional needs, including those of disabled people

-Outside of basic income, I also have expertise on inclusion, disability and inclusive physical activity.
+He also has broader expertise on inclusion, disability and inclusive physical activity.

 Expertise related to UN Sustainable Development Goals